 Comment.
-The provision of former Section 1139.3 requiring the clerk to set the petition for hearing is continued in Section 17201(b).
-The remainder of the first sentence is not continued.
-The substance of the last three sentences is continued in Section 17403 (notice and hearing), except that 30, rather than 20, days' notice must be given the Attorney General.
-See also Sections 17102 (manner of mailing notice), 17203(b) (notice to Attorney General).
+The provision of former Section 1139.3 requiring the clerk to set the petition for hearing is continued in Section 17201(b) without substantive change.
+The remainder of the first sentence is omitted; notice is given by the petitioner.
+See Section 17403(a).
+The last three sentences are restated in Sections 17203(c) (notice to Attorney General regarding charitable trust) and 17403 (notice and hearing) without substantive change, except that 30 rather than 20 days' notice must be given the Attorney General.
+See also Sections 17102 (manner of mailing notice).